 - After defining and scaling, develop a competency framework taking into consideration the core values and the culture of the organizations in addition to specific functional and level requirements.
 This should align with the vision and mission of the company.

-The competency framework includes technical competencies, behavioural competencies and the proficiency levels required for each competency and each competency should be detailed in terms of behavioral indicators that enable observation and assessment.
+The competency framework includes technical competencies, behavioural competencies and the proficiency levels required for each competency and each competency should be detailed in terms of behavioural indicators that enable observation and assessment.

 Potential Assessment Centre for Competency Mapping

 The competency mapping exercise is exercised to know the linkage between competencies and roles through which the most critical, success driving behaviors for specific roles are established.
 Against the validated competency framework, an individual’s potential is identified through an Assessment Centre process and it is outlined below:

 - Map individual competencies and gaps as per designed assessment centre.